mdolidon/hamster/README.md

 ## Maturity

 The Hamster is very young.
 I'll keep improving it.
-Stuff I'd like to do :

-* allow you to configure cookies manually, and possibly improve the check-in process
-* introduce post-processing rules
-* write decent automated tests
+There is some more advanced functionality I'd like to implement.
+I also need to write decent tests.
 But most of all I'd like to get feedback.
 If you get anything surprising, any bug, any idea of improvement, please create a Github issue, and I'll look into it as time allows.
 Pull requests are of utmost interest to me.